 All of them are FALSE

 No. You must explicitly enable page checksums on upgraded databases using ALTER DATABASE blah SET PAGE_VERIFY CHECKSUM.
-Databases that are created on SQL Server 2005 and 2008 will have page checksums enabled automatically unless you change the setting in the model database – which you shouldn't.
+Databases that are created on later versions will have page checksums enabled automatically unless you change the setting in the model database – which you shouldn’t.

 17b) page checksums are error correcting